marcomusso/ansible-perlbrew/README.md

 * "perl_version" is used to specify the default perl version.
 Note: This cannot be "latest", but need to be something like "perl-5.20.1".
 The default will be changed to the latest stable.
-* "user" is used to specify which user on the remote system that will get "perlbrew".
+* "perlbrew_user" is used to specify which user on the remote system that will get
+  "perlbrew".

 Example:

     ---
     perl_version: perl-5.20.1
-    user: www
+    perlbrew_user: www

 Dependencies
 ------------